Player-5/auto-update/README.md

 package manager.

 # Installation
-Simply download the repositroy and run the installation script.
+Simply download the repository and run the installation script.

-# Use
+# Usage
 To use the program just type "sudo auto-update" into your shell of choice.

 ```bash